Albert Chmielowski: Painting interlude

-This was however short-lived and in 1870 he joined the Munich Art Academy, where he was befriended by some celebrated Polish artists, including, Stanisław Witkiewicz, Józef Chełmoński, Aleksander Gierymski, Leon Wyczółkowski.
+This was however short-lived and in 1870 he joined the Munich Art Academy, where he was befriended by some celebrated Polish artists, including Stanisław Witkiewicz, Józef Chełmoński, Aleksander Gierymski, and Leon Wyczółkowski.
 He was prolific and sent his work to exhibitions in Poland.
 He was for time a popular artist.
 Religious themes began to appear at this juncture such as his St. Margaret's vision and his most celebrated work, Ecce homo, currently in the chapel of the Albertine Sisters in Kraków.

 Adam Chmielowski's extant artistic output includes 61 oils, 22 watercolours and 15 drawings.
 Among his better known works are: Po pojedynku ("After the duel"), Dziewczynka z pieskiem ("Little girl with a dog"), Cmentarz ("Cemetery"), Dama z listem ("Lady with a letter"), Powstaniec na koniu ("Insurgent on horseback"), Zachód słońca ("Sunset") and Amazonka ("The amazon").
 In 1874 he became a well-known and popular artist in Kraków and worked as a painter until 1875.
 He first went back to Munich from Paris before returning to his homeland where he published an article asserting that art was to be "the friend of man".
 He lived in Warsaw for a time before settling in Kraków.
-But he did not like the fame his works bought him and he was even hospitalized on one occasion for depression.
+He did not like the fame his works bought him and he was even hospitalized on one occasion for depression.
 His strong political convictions inspired his interest in the human condition and he developed a gentle and compassionate spirit which also made him aware of the suffering of the poor in the area.
 He felt compelled to help those in need and volunteered in the homeless shelters in Kraków.
 Years of deep reflection would cause Chmielowski to abandon his painting career in order to live among the poor and to accept a beggar's life.
 In 1879 he spent a brief period of time in Lwów with a friend.